The

 But, strangely, Burton was excluded in the Emano-funded

 research.
-ASP also refused to recognize a midden discovered by Burton
+The Archaeological Studies Program (ASP) also refused to recognize a midden discovered by Burton

 at the Open Site.
 Neri saw this midden on August 5, 2003 and even took